Released: 20 April 1987

 The Loving The Alien (1983–1988) box set contained Never Let Me Down (2018), for which Bowie’s 1987 vocals were retained and a new backing track added.

-Aside from ‘Time Will Crawl’, which dated from 2008, the re-recordings were done after Bowie’s death.
+Aside from ‘Time Will Crawl’, which dated from 2008, the re-recordings were made after Bowie’s death.
 Never Let Me Down (2018) was produced by Mario J McNulty.

 It was an emotional process.
 One theme that I kept to every day, but also stated this to the band, was ‘I want to think of David being in the room at all times.’
 This mindset made it possible to take on this new version.
 Back in 2008, I didn’t think a re-produced album would come to fruition.
 Now it’s complete, and it feels like a new David Bowie album – and a part of the Bowie lexicon.

 Loving The Alien (1983-1988) book

 One of the first songs to be tackled for Never Let Me Down (2018) was ‘Zeroes’.
 The clutter of the 1980s production was removed, allowing Bowie’s songwriting to shine through.